What now for Calgary, Canada and Olympic Games after 2026 rejection?

 Calgary was one of many North American cities that made a pitch for Amazon’s second headquarters, but didn’t make the shortlist.

-Calgary 2026’s proposed draft plan asked Calgarians to put in $390 million and said $4.4 billion would come back to the city if it won the games.
+The proposed draft plan from the Calgary 2026 bid corporation asked Calgarians to put in $390 million and said $4.4 billion in economic impact would come back to the city if it won the games.

-Kyle Shewfelt, an Olympic gold medallist in gymnasitcs at the 2004 Athens Games, is a business owner in Calgary operating his own gymnastics centre.
+Kyle Shewfelt, an Olympic gold medallist in gymnastics at the 2004 Athens Games, is a business owner in Calgary operating his own gymnastics centre.

-For him, sport ranked second behind the economy when it came to what he thought a Winter Games would do for the city.
+For him, sport ranked second behind the economy when it came to what he thought another Winter Games would do for the city.

 “My question now is, if 56 per cent of Calgarians didn’t want this, what do they want?” he asked.
 “This was about a catalyst for our city to move forward.

+“How are we going to get our community to agree to do big projects?
+How are we going to get our politicians to have the strength, with social media as strong as it is, to say ‘yes’ for big projects?

+“I empathize with politicians because they’re up against a different wave of negativity.
+Who is going to step up and lead these projects?
+And at what social risk?”

-The International Olympic Committee is left with two of the three cities it invited to be candidates for 2026: Stockhom and Milan-Cortina d’Ampezzo, Italy.
+The International Olympic Committee is left with two of the three cities it invited to be candidates for 2026: Stockholm and Milan-Cortina d’Ampezzo, Italy.

 IOC executive Christophe Dubi visited Calgary multiple times touting a low-risk, high-reward scenario should Calgary get the games.

-The IOC, like Calgary 2026, did not convince the majority of voters Tuesday.
+The IOC, like Calgary 2026, did not convince the majority of voters.

 “It comes as no surprise following the political discussions and uncertainties right up until the last few days,” the IOC said in a statement.